 On April 7: “Trillium nivale [Snow Trillium] nearly opened.
 Rabbits have gnawed the purple and common clematis by the office to the ground.”
 On April 12 there was heavy frost, but she sowed seeds of southern Muscadine grape (Vitis rotundifolia) [a first], Twinberry Honeysuckle (Lonicera involucrata), Flower of the Hour (Hibiscus trionum) and Pink corydalis (Corydalis sempervirens)

-Many shipments of plants came in from Barksdale WI, including four of the five new species introduce.
+Many shipments of plants came in from Barksdale WI, including four of the five new species Eloise introduced.
 See details below

-Another man [Lloyd Teeuwen] was employed to build a rustic bridge of tamarack poles to span the small stream the flowed into the pool.
+Another man [Lloyd Teeuwen] was employed to build a rustic bridge of tamarack poles to span the outlet at the lower end of the pool.
 The new pool was located in the wetland area just north of where the North Garden boundary is today.
-A portion of the original small pool that Eloise references in her comments above, is within the current Garden boundary and was renovated (dredged and a bottom liner installed) in 1992, but due to silting it is under consideration for restoration again today, as the progress of time and changes in the environment have worked their ways on the area.
+The original small pool that Eloise references in her comments above (pre-1909), is within the current Garden's north boundary and was renovated (dredged and a bottom liner installed) in 1992, but due to silting it is under consideration for restoration again today, as the progress of time and changes in the environment have worked their ways on the area.
 Eloise had planned extensive plantings around the new "mallard" pool.
 She had already begun planting along the margin of the pool on July 14 prior to the work being finished on July 29 when the bridge was completed.
 The plantings were completed by Martha Crone in 1933.
 In this same writing about the pool she details all the plants that are planned for the margin.